SushiStar/Snippets/cpp_scripts/notes/Constructors.md

 ## Non-static member initialization
 Non-static member initialization (also called in-class initializers) provide default values for your member variables that your constructors will use if the constructors do not provide initialization values for the members themselves (via the member initialization list).
-If a default initialization value is provided and the constructor initializes the member vai the member initializer list, the member initializer ilst will take precedence.
+If a default initialization value is provided and the constructor initializes the member via the member initializer list, the member initializer list will take precedence.

 ```cpp
 #include <iostream>